PKU-OS/RusPintos-Doc/src/environment/install_toolchain.md

 make
 ```

-`make` will build `disk.img` under `build/` directory, which is used as the hard disk of Tacos.
+`make` builds `disk.img` under `build/` directory, which will be used as the hard disk of Tacos.
 Then, you are able to run Tacos with:

 ```shell
 cargo run